updated

 Description

-This is a rural, intentional community sanctuary and since 2019 is under the care of an Oakland, California-based nonprofit.
-It is an urban farm and educational center, an intentional community, and an experiment in faith-based activism, nonviolence, and restorative justice.
+This is a rural, intentional community sanctuary under the care of an Oakland, California-based nonprofit.
+We are a small farm, large forest and budding educational center, an intentional community, and an experiment in faith-based activism, nonviolence, and restorative justice.

 We are located in a remote area in the Sierra Nevada foothills, in Central Sierra Miwuk lands.
 Surrounded by vast areas of wildlands, we have frequent encounters with a rich diversity of non-human kin, ranging from the smallest of organisms to large ones such as bear and cougar.
 We are currently building the foundation of our relationship to this place by learning how to harmonize ourselves with the ones who have already been living here in the form of human, plant, animal and elemental beings.
-Life here can be rugged at times.
-Examples include rural roads, social isolation, water and/or power limitations, being snowed in, chopping wood for wood stove heating, and living with fire hazard.
-Except for satellite internet and a landline, we are off-grid.
-Currently there are three adults and one newborn living full time on the land, two part-timers, and plenty of visitors and beautiful extended community members coming often.
+Life here can be rugged at times which requires some resilience and adaptivity.
+Examples include bumpy rural roads, social isolation, power and/or water limitations, being snowed in, chopping wood for wood stove heating, and living with fire hazard.
+Except for Starlink internet and a landline, we are off-grid.
+Currently there are three adults, a toddler and one newborn living full time on the land, a large flock of chickens, two guardian dogs, many cats and plenty of visitors.
+We host a variety of events for the beautiful extended community members, who come through fairly often.

 • Types of help and learning opportunities